-Justin Ricklefs has four daughters and, over the years, he’s put together this list of fifteen things that fathers need to know about their daughters.
+Justin Ricklefs has four daughters.
+Over the years, he’s put together this list to help other parents.

 “I feel sorry for you when they become teenagers.”
 “Dude, you’re surrounded by women.”
 “What did you do to deserve that?”

 Being a dad of four daughters (we also have one son), I hear stuff like this almost daily.
 And honestly, I’m the one that feels sorry for people that think this way.

 Having daughters is one of the greatest joys I could imagine.
 We have a saying at our house that goes like this, “I love you more today than I did yesterday.”
 Raising girls is a privilege, not a burden.